SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems: Results

 The basic modeling agents also perform poorly on PGo systems (Appendix~\ref{appendix:results}), indicating limited LLM ability to comprehend machine-generated systems.
 Code in PGo-generated systems is a mix of compiler-generated patterns and a runtime library (Appendix~\ref{sec:pgo}).
 The generated code is repetitive, and, while it borrows some variable names from the source specification, intermediate variables have synthetic, non-significant names, which provide few semantic clues to an LLM (or a human reader).

 {\bf Analysis on Agents.} For complex systems like Etcd Raft, the code translation agent outperforms the basic modeling agent.
 We believe this is due to the powerful translation abilities of LLMs~\citep{yang2024exploring}.
 Specifically, the code translation agent leverages symbolic control-flow analysis to synthesize a \tla{} model rigorously.
 The translation approach also prevents LLMs from hallucinating logic by adhering to system code.
-These result indicates that leveraging LLMs' code translation abilities can assist in model generation.
+These results indicate that leveraging LLMs' code translation abilities can assist in model generation.
 Finally, we observed that LLMs would sometimes imitate classic \tla{} models from their training set, missing important system-specific content.

+{\bf Analysis on Invariants.} For invariants, LLMs violate very different types of invariants---only 8.3\% of safety properties are violated while 41.9\% of liveness properties were violated (Figure~\ref{fig:error_comparison}c).
+This indicates the limited ability of LLMs in temporal reasoning. \begin{plsreview} To understand the nature of these violations, we conducted a fine-grained analysis categorizing them by root causes (Appendix~\ref{appendix:liveness-analysis}).
+We find that while fairness assumption violations (e.g., missing or incorrectly specified fairness assumptions) are a significant issue across systems, logical and structural errors tend to manifest earlier and block progress before fairness-related issues emerge. \end{plsreview}

 {\bf Analysis on LLMs.} We observe that LLMs constantly introduce syntax errors (Figure~\ref{fig:error_comparison}a), especially GPT-5, Gemini-2.5-Pro, and DeepSeek-R1.
 For example, DeepSeek-R1 often misuses mathematical symbols (e.g., $\cap$, $\forall$) instead of ASCII \tla{} operators.
 Gemini-2.5-Pro and GPT-5 often mix \tla{} syntax with those of other programming languages like Python.
 LLMs also misuse operators with incorrect parameters and produce malformed indentation.
-Claude-Sonnet-4 outperforms the other LLMs in \tla{} skills---its generated \tla{} models tend to have correct syntax.

-In terms of runtime errors (Figure~\ref{fig:error_comparison}b), we observe that LLMs frequently generate inconsistent TLC configurations, such as missing constants or mismatched declarations.
+In terms of runtime errors (Figure~\ref{fig:error_comparison}b), LLMs frequently generate inconsistent TLC configurations, such as missing constants or mismatched declarations.
 Misunderstanding of \tla{} data structures is also a common error, e.g., comparing incompatible types or applying invalid operations (e.g., set operations on records).

-For invariants, LLMs violate very different types of invariants---only 8.3\% of safety properties are violated while 41.9\% of liveness properties were violated (Figure~\ref{fig:error_comparison}c).
-This indicates the limited ability of LLMs in temporal reasoning.
-LLMs tend to miss or incorrectly specify fairness assumptions, allowing stuttering behavior with no progress at critical steps.